Lizhuoqun/zli.github.io/home/index.md

 modified: 2014-08-08T19:44:38.564948-04:00
 ---

 I am a backend software engineer at WeChat, Tencent.
-I am part of the AI Platform Team where I work on the Recommender Systems for a variety of services such as Wechat Finder（视频号）, Live（直播）, Subscription（订阅号）, etc. I am currently based in Guangzhou.
+I am part of the AI Platform Team where I work on the Recommender Systems for a variety of services such as Wechat Finder Live, Subscription, Security, WeComm, etc. I am currently based in Guangzhou.

 Here are the "titles" I used to hold: